Which Of The Following Strategies Would Effectively Reduce Racism

 Conclusion: A Holistic and Sustained Effort

 Reducing racism is a complex and ongoing challenge requiring a holistic and sustained effort.
 No single strategy is sufficient; rather, a combination of educational initiatives, legislative reforms, media engagement, community building, and efforts to address implicit bias is needed.
-The effectiveness of these strategies depends on their implementation, widespread societal support, and a long-term commitment to creating a truly equitable and just society.
+Plus, the effectiveness of these strategies depends on their implementation, widespread societal support, and a long-term commitment to creating a truly equitable and just society.
 It’s a collective responsibility requiring continuous learning, adaptation, and accountability from individuals, institutions, and governments alike.
 The journey towards a truly anti-racist society is a marathon, not a sprint, demanding consistent effort and a steadfast commitment to fostering a world where race is no longer a barrier to opportunity and equality.